 Exotic can refer to something that is different or rare but also interesting or beautiful.

-Exotic woods are rare and beautiful wood species found in different parts of the world.
+These are rare and beautiful timber species found in different parts of the world.
 Most of these are hardwoods that originate from tropical regions.

-Exotic wood can also refer to a wood species that is not native to a particular country and is imported from a foreign, usually distant, country.
+Exotic wood can also refer to species that is not native to a particular country and is imported from a foreign, usually distant, country.

-One thing common in almost all exotic woods is that they are scarce.
-This is because these woods are usually concentrated in a single location or region.
+One thing common in almost all exotic wood types is that they are scarce.
+This is because these are usually concentrated in a single location or region.
 Exotic hardwoods are also generally very beautiful, durable and strong.

 1. African Blackwood

-The wood is very durable in terms of decay resistance.
+The timber is very durable in terms of decay resistance.
 It is usually difficult to work with and is very expensive.
 Common uses include bodies for musical instruments, tool handles, carving, etc.

 2. Anigre